seththeeke/rickroll-redirect/README.md

 # Rickroll Redirect

-I claimed the s3 bucket with my name and redirect it to a rick roll.
+I claimed the s3 bucket with my name and redirect it to a rick roll because why not.

 http://seththeeke.s3-website-us-east-1.amazonaws.com